group6devs/calulator/README.md

     * Add button to add an item to logs
 * Logs Screen
     * Display Scrollable list of items added by a user
-    * Calories total is calculated and added at the top of the screen
+    * Calories total is calculated and added at the bottom of the screen (sticky ribbon)

 ### 3. Navigation